CanonicalLtd/device-config/docs/GettingStarted.md

 to set the proxy configuration needs the `snapd-control` interface, which will need a Brand store to host the snap - a commercial service from Canonical.

+The following features need the `snapd-control` interface:
+- Configuring the proxy
+- Displaying the installed services
+- Updating the configuration of snaps

-The snap can be tested locally with the proxy settings by installing it in `--devmode` and enabling the proxy setting:
+The snap can be tested by installing it in `--devmode` and enabling a setting that shows the privileged screens:
 ```
-sudo snap set device-config-demo proxy=true
+sudo snap set device-config-demo snapcontrol=true
 ```

 ### Snap configuration options